-Objective: Support research, monitoring, and management to increase understanding of fish habitat conditions and populations.
-Prioritize and further implementation of fish passage barrier improvement projects.
+Objective: Support assessment, monitoring, and management to increase understanding of fish habitat conditions and populations.
+Prioritization and further implementation of fish passage barrier improvement projects.

 Description: Many of the habitat restoration and project efforts of the Estuary Program target the protection of sensitive species, including steelhead.
 Monitoring and management of fish populations and their habitats directly supports this work.
 The Estuary Program will complete a baseline fish monitoring effort in the estuary to understand response in abundance and diversity after recent eelgrass expansion.
 Staff will conduct juvenile steelhead growth and habitat use surveys in Chorro Creek watershed and continue pikeminnow management to support steelhead populations.
-Staff will work with partners to complete further planning for removal of San Luisito Creek Fish Passage Barriers at Adobe Rd. in conjunction with Highway 1.
+Staff will work with partners to complete planning for removal of fish passage barriers throughout the watershed.

 Leads, Partners, and Roles: The Estuary Program is the lead for these efforts.
-Stillwater Sciences is a primary partner for monitoring as they hold the permit for implementation (e.g., e-fishing and pit tags).
+Stillwater Sciences is a primary partner for monitoring as they hold the permit for implementation (e.g., e-fishing and PIT tags).
 The CCC's may provide field support.
 Additional partners include the Army Corps of Engineers, CDFW, State Parks, and landowners throughout the watershed.
 The Estuary Program is the lead for fish barrier projects, in partnership with the county of SLO, Caltrans, and CDFW.
-Waterways is leading the San Luisito Creek Fish Passage monitoring and conceptual designs with Estuary Program leading stakeholder engagement.
+The Estuary Program is leading stakeholder engagement on fish passage barrier projects.

-Anticipated Output(s) or Deliverables(s): Memo summarizing fisheries monitoring in the estuary.
+Anticipated Output(s) or Deliverables(s): Memo summarizing fish monitoring in the estuary.
 Memo summarizing juvenile steelhead growth, habitat use, and tracking.